40 Employee Write-Up Forms: Format, Types, Guide, and Tips

 When to Use it?

 A write-up form is used as a less severe form of response by management or HR.
-So, when is an employee write-up used?
+So, when it is used?
 An example of employee behavior that necessitates a write-up is insubordination.
 Other examples are prolonged or constant absenteeism, constant lateness, spending prolonged periods on personal matters such as social media and phone calls during work time, and failure to meet productivity targets.

 Other types of disciplinary interventions include termination, unpaid leave, demotion, and poor performance reviews.
 Cases that prompt more serious intervention (outside a write-up intervention) are violence or threats of violence, theft of trade secrets, workplace harassment, false identities, embezzlement, etc.